shopperlabs/docs/media.md

 # Media
 The Shopper Framework supports assigning images to products, brands, collections and categories.
 It is an additional layer provided by the framework with the help of the [Spatie Media Library](https://spatie.be/docs/laravel-medialibrary)

 We recommend organizing your images in a folder offline and keeping a backup in case you need them in the future or mistakenly alter one and wish to revert to the original.
-You can look at the [documentation](/configuration#update-configurations) for this purpose
+You can look at the [documentation](/docs/{{version}}/configuration#update-configurations) for this purpose

 ## Configuration
+To manage media, there's the `shopper/media.php` configuration file.
+This defines the type of images and files we want to support for our products, categories, collections etc. And also the different conversion sizes for images.

+## Use
 For uploading images we are using [FilePond](https://pqina.nl/) and some custom upload component with Livewire.

 ### Filepond